TRUSTING THAT GOD IS SEEKING OUR GOOD

 “In Him we might become the righteousness of God” does not mean that we are righteous because we have been identified with Christ, but that Christ makes us a new creation of righteous behavior.

 By “all this is from God” the Apostle Paul is referring to our being made a new creation in Christ.
 By a “new creation”, Paul means exactly that.
 Our redemption through Christ does infinitely more than reform our character.
 It penetrates every aspect of what we are (and in the Day of Resurrection our body will be included) so that nothing of the old nature remains.
 All has been made new and all is of Christ.

 In the beginning, Satan sought to turn Adam and Eve against God by implying that God withheld wisdom from them, not caring that this put limitations on them.
 The idea is that God is mean, and Satan, our friend, has come to bless us with the knowledge of good and evil.
 As generation has followed generation of people, this mistrust of God has increased until people are afraid of God and do not trust God.

 Through the Lord Jesus Christ, God is reconciling man to Himself.
 This reconciliation required the sacrifice of Christ.
 Christ has paid the required price for our reconciliation to God, and now desires that we take advantage of the peace with God that Christ has purchased for us.

-From the sound of today's preaching, one could gain the impression that God is attempting to reconcile Himself to sinful man instead of we being reconciled to God.
-He has given us grace so that He can accept us without any change in our sinful behavior, it is taught.
+From the sound of today’s preaching, one could gain the impression that God is attempting to reconcile Himself to sinful man instead of we being reconciled to God.
+It is taught that He has given us grace so that He can accept us without any change in our sinful behavior.